Bounds on Multigraded Regularity: Introduction

 \subsection{Acknowledgments}

-We thank Christine Berkesch and David Eisenbud for their helpful conversations and comments, and Daniel Erman for suggesting this problem and discussing it with us.
+We thank Christine Berkesch and David Eisenbud for their helpful conversations and comments, and Daniel Erman for suggesting this problem, discussing it with us, and pointing out Example~\ref{ex:not-fg}.
 We also thank Dave Jensen, Tyler Kelly, and Hunter Spink for conversations which indirectly contributed to this project.
 The computer algebra system \texttt{Macaulay2}~\cite{M2}, in particular the package \texttt{NormalToricVarieties} by Gregory G.~Smith et~al., was indispensable in computing examples.

 The first author is grateful for the support of the Mathematical Sciences Research Institute in Berkeley, California, where she was in residence for the 2020--2021 academic year.
 The first author was partially supported by the National Science Foundation under Award Nos.
 DMS-1440140, NSF FRG DMS-2053221, and NSF MSPRF DMS-2002239.
-The third author was partially supported by the NSF grant DMS-2001101.
+The second author was partially supported by the NSF grant DMS-2001649 and the third author by the NSF grant DMS-2001101.